Descanonge/neba/docs/source/configuration/usage.rst

 The parameters found are then normalized: each resulting parameter key is unique and unambiguous.
 This provides a first layer of checking the input: keys that do not lead to a known parameter will raise errors.
-This allows to merge the parameters obtained from different files and from CLI.
+Parameters obtained from different files and from CLI can then easily be merged.
 Parameters are stored in :attr:`~.ApplicationBase.file_conf`, :attr:`~.ApplicationBase.cli_conf` and :attr:`~.ApplicationBase.conf`.

 Finally, the application will recursively instantiate all sections while passing the configuration values.
 Unspecified values will take the trait default value.